 The Board also recognizes the importance of providing adequate day care and after school facilities for our children.
-There are many Community Board 8 residents, especially single working parents, who need affordable day care and after school programs, but whose income slightly surpasses eligibility requirements.
+There are many CD8 residents, especially single working parents, who need affordable day care and after school programs, but whose income slightly surpasses eligibility requirements.
 Additional affordable programs are essential.
 We continue to request increased funding for childcare and after-school programs, including infant care.
-An important issue yet to be adequately addressed is the need for programs to prevent abuse and neglect.
-Community Board 8 feels that there is a need for strong evidence-based programs to provide intensive support to at-risk families.
-Such therapies will increase family functioning while reducing the need for unnecessary and costly out of home care.